NielsHolst/UniSim/readme.txt

 folder, e.g. ‘C:\qdev\unisim_1_4’]

 1. Automatic Building
-The project file build_all.pro found in UNISIM_ROOT/src/build/win initiates a cascade of makefiles which in concert build both the UniSim main module and all the plug-ins.
+The script file build_all.bat found in UNISIM_ROOT/src/build/win initiates a cascade of makefiles which in concert build both the UniSim main module and all the plug-ins.
 Build scripts for Linux and Mac OS have not yet been implemented